dhuvik/tcr_translate/README.md

 ### Model Usage

-You can use this model directly for conditional CDR3b generation:
+You can use this model directly for conditional CDR3b generation in a few seconds (scales with the number of beams searched):

 ```python
 import re